-The decor is so ‘instagrammable’ and the aesthetic is right up my street.
+The decor of the Riverview kitchen is so ‘instagrammable’ and the aesthetic is right up my street.
 From the industrial looking lights down to the teapots, you could take a photo of anything and it would look fab, which obviously works really well in my favour.
 I couldn’t put my camera down!
 They were so good at adding amazing little touches (which again were fab for even more photos), for example every drink came with a little daim bar, which are actually one of my favourite chocolates.
 I have never seen a cafe do that and it was such a unique touch that really made me fall in love with the cafe even more.

-The first time we went to the cafe was for our brunch, and I opted for the bacon and maple syrup pancakes.
+The first time we went to the Riverview kitchen was for our brunch, and I opted for the bacon and maple syrup pancakes.
 I’m not usually one to go for pancakes and I don’t have the often, but it was definitely a good choice.
 I had seen them all over their Instagram page and there was a huge range of combinations on the menu so I knew that I wanted to give them a go and they certainly didn’t disappoint.
 However, the whole breakfast menu seemed so nice and definitely worth it for a good brunch date.

 The second time we went was just for hot chocolates, as we saw them on the menu the day before and decided that we were going to go back specifically for them.
 They were 100% the star of the show and I loved them so much.
 I loved that the hot chocolate was separate but came on a try with pots of marshmallows, brownie pieces and oreo bites.
 It was almost a ‘build your own’ hot chocolate and I loved the really unique concept.
 I’m easily pleased!